syrath17/Dental-GAN-SEG-Analisys/README.md

 --------------
 # RUN INSTRUCTIONS
 Every notebook is pre-configured for Kaggle with GPU T4x2 accelerator.
-Make sure to toggle the Internet setting before running. \
+Make sure to toggle on the Internet setting before running. \
 The dataset will be automatically downloaded from Google Drive during the initial setup of each notebook.